Sweet Tsoureki Recipe (Traditional Greek Easter Bread)

 This sweet bread is traditionally enjoyed on Easter Sunday, as the braids symbolize the Holy Trinity, but tsoureki can be enjoyed year-round.
 Its stringy texture is so delicious and will make your home smell amazing!

-If you’re planning your Greek Easter gathering, then you may also be interested in making delicious koulourakia cookies or learning how to dye Greek Easter eggs.
+If you’re planning your Greek Easter gathering, then you may also be interested in making buttery koulourakia cookies or learning how to dye Greek Easter eggs.

 Two pieces of tsoureki (Greek Easter bread) on a white counter with pastel coloured easter eggs.